-Sex comedies are definitely the latest flavour in Bollywood as an increasing number of films with adult content are hitting the marquee...
+The Censor Board may be seeing red over adult content in films, but it is definitely the latest flavour in Bollywood as an increasing number of films with sexual content are hitting the marquee

 The Censor Board may be seeing red over adult content in films, but is it time for them to wake up and smell the coffee?
 Films which are generously sprinkled with sex and A-rated stuff have been taking the box office by storm, the latest being 'Ek Paheli Leela' starring Sunny Leone.
 The movie, labelled a semi-porn venture by many critics, apparently had a bigger first-day opening than Anushka Sharma's 'NH10'.

 Shilpa Shukla and Shadab Kamal in a still from the critically-acclaimed adult film, 'BA Pass' (2012)

 Filmmaker Mahesh Bhatt says, "Sex has always been used as a magnet by filmmakers to draw people to the cinema halls.
 India has changed more in the past 10 years than in the past 3,000 years.
 The moral references of our society have undergone a drastic change.
 We have certainly become more permissive."

 Agrees Tanuj Garg, former CEO of Balaji Motion Pictures: "There exists a ready market for erotica provided it is well done, tasteful and within a budget.
 There are limited or no satellite prospects for this genre, increasing the dependence on theatre takings."

 Everyone does it